Isaac Hale

-Isaac Hale (born June 23, 1997) is an American musician, songwriter, and producer, best known as the lead guitarist of the hardcore punk band Knocked Loose.
+Isaac Michael Hale (born June 23, 1997) is an American musician, songwriter, and producer, best known as the lead guitarist of the hardcore punk band Knocked Loose.
 In addition to his work with Knocked Loose, Hale has been involved in multiple side projects, including XweaponX, Inclination, Everybody Dies, and Couldn't Be Me.

 Career

 Hale co-founded Knocked Loose in 2013 alongside vocalist Bryan Garris, bassist Kevin Otten, and drummer Dylan Isaacs.
 The band quickly gained recognition for their aggressive sound, blending hardcore punk and metalcore influences.

 In addition to his work with Knocked Loose, Hale has pursued various musical projects.
-In 2025, he announced the formation of two new bands, Everybody Dies and Couldn’t Be Me, where he took on vocal duties.
+In 2025, he announced the formation of two new bands, Everybody Dies and Couldn't Be Me, where he took on vocal duties.
 These projects feature members from Year Of The Knife, Sanguisugabogg, and other hardcore acts.

 Hale has also contributed to Knocked Loose's songwriting and production, playing a key role in shaping the band's evolving sound.
 He has expressed confidence in the band's ability to push boundaries, stating that their 2024 album You Won't Go Before You're Supposed To incorporates a "spiritual element" in its themes.